 - We are participating in an exciting new composting program that combines animal, vegetable and paper/cardboard.

-Escoffier School of Culinary Arts also believes in ensuring everyone has enough food on the table.
-Over the years Escoffier School of Culinary Arts has donated thousands of dollars to Community Food Share, the local food bank, and other local organizations.
+Auguste Escoffier School of Culinary Arts also believes in ensuring everyone has enough food on the table.
+Over the years we have donated thousands of dollars to Community Food Share, the local food bank and other local organizations.